 “Just keep right,” my friend advised me before my first bike ride home from university.
 Of course, I managed to forget that, but encountering an old man’s angry look after we hardly fit on the bike lane was a delightful reminder.
 Cyclists have their own place in this traffic – whether it’s the right side of the road or a red bike lane, failing to stay in it might have some unpleasant consequences.
-As I’ve noticed, it’s similar with adulthood – if you try to structure your life using someone else’s model, you’re likely to end up crashing and hurting yourself.
+As I’ve noticed, it’s similar to adulthood – if you try to structure your life using someone else’s model, you’re likely to end up crashing and hurting yourself.

 Here’s the thing: all that should matter to us is our own growth, in our own space, at our own pace.
 Of course, it’s easier said than done, but then again, who said adulting is easy?
 So, the first lesson that cycling taught me was to be my own angry old man who gets me back to my lane when needed.
 To put it simply: both when cycling and when adulting, mind your own business.